LucasSilvaFerreira/BOMBERMAN-Reinforcement-Learning-Q-Learning/README.md

   - A bomb takes 3 turns to explode.
   - A bomb always explode in a cross shaped area (x+1, x-1, y+1 and y-1)
   - A bomb destroy  wall blocks.
-  - A bomb kills agent.
+  - A bomb kill the Agent case it is in the area.
   - The max number of turns to finish the game is __100__.

  ## REWARD function